 Minamishima is open from 6pm to 10pm, Tuesday to Saturday and is closed Sunday, Monday and on public holidays.

-Omakase at the sushi bar and in the dining room is priced at $150 per person.
+Omakase at the sushi bar and in the dining room is $185 per person.

 At the heart of the omakase offering from sushi master Koichi Minamishima lies not only 25 years of experience, but also an increasingly rare culinary art form.